redhat-openstack/website/source/uncategorized/workarounds.html.md

 <dneary>`  Seems like it's a time out on testing Puppet module application which is funky.`

+<rbowen> The workaround didn't work for me - I get that same failure repeatedly on subsequent runs.

 ## glance: Error communicating with <http://192.168.8.96:9292> timed out

 *   **Bug:** <https://bugzilla.redhat.com/1006484>